Sales Agent: Case Study

 Each stage runs in sequence, automatically, every weekday morning.

 No human intervention between stages 1 and 3.
-Outreach requires a one-tap approval before sending.
+Outreach requires a one-tap Signal approval before any email sends.

 The Numbers